 Spouse: Pearl Ethel CHRISTEN.
 Pearl Ethel CHRISTEN and Marshall "Arlie" THOMPSON were married on 23 February 1922 in Pendleton, Oregon.3 Children were: Lavern Ellsworth THOMPSON, Blayne Elvan THOMPSON.

 Martha Caroline "Carina" THOMPSON2 was born on 16 October 1859 in Mission Twp., LaSalle Co., IL.
-She was christened on 20 December 1859 in Scandinavian, M. E. Church, Illinois.3 She died on 14 October 1923 in Corning, Adams Co., IA.3 Carina was buried on 17 October 1923 in Strand Lutheran Church Cemetery, Adams Co, IA.3 Infor. in file is from the records of Luella Feland.
+She was christened on 20 December 1859 in Scandinavian, M. E. Church, Illinois.3 She died on 14 October 1923 at the age of 63 in Corning, Adams Co., IA.3 Carina was buried on 17 October 1923 in Strand Lutheran Church Cemetery, Adams Co, IA.3 Infor. in file is from the records of Luella Feland.
 Also records of Mrs. John Laube of Waverly Iowa.
 And records of Howard and Inez Peterson.
 A federal census for Mission Township, Lasalle County, Illinois of 6/30/1860, shows Martha as 9/12, and born in Illinois.
 A certificate of baptism is in file as follows;

 This is to certify that Mr.Thomas A. Thompson born at Skjolds Parish Norway and his lawfully wedded wife Karin Thompson born at Aetne Parish Norway presented their child born the 16th October 1859 to receive the Holy Ordinance of Baptism, which was performed by me in the name of the Father Son and Holy Ghost, when the child received the name of Martha Carina.
 In the presence of the child's parents, and others on the 20th of Dec.
 1859.
 In testimony whereof, I have set my hand and seal, this 22nd day of December 1859.
 N. Olofson.